 The CAD program is divided into two phases.

-Residents in Phase 1 are expected to take part in all GOAL program activities.
+Residents in Phase 1 are expected to take part in all program activities.

-Residents employ increasing autonomy while continuing to actively participate in 12 step recovery and maintain an open dialogue with house counsellors.
+Residents apply increasing autonomy throughout the program while continuing to actively participate in 12 step recovery and maintain an open dialogue with house counsellors.

 Similar to the in-house CAD program.
 Day CAD offenders reside outside St. Leonard’s CRF but participate either travelling to St. Leonard’s daily or connecting virtually when travelling is not possible.
 Day CAD participants are typically waiting for a residential bed to become available at St. Leonards’ CRF.